surifirstpin/biplus_documentation/docs/README.md

  When it comes to business establishment and success, Bi+ software is an innovation that has ability to share and collaborate ideas efficiently.

- #### Variety of reporting components

- Usage of different type of charts, widgets, pivot tables and tabular view components to create smart and insightful reports and dashboards.

  <h2> <font color="orange">BI+ Advantages</font></h2>